Post Published on February 27, 2016.

 They played soft music for the first ten minutes, so I knew when ten minutes had passed – but after that all was silence – there was no way to know the time.
 So, I laid there, and laid there, and laid there some more.

 Sometimes it felt like time was dragging on.
 “How much longer?”
 I would wonder.
 At the end of the hour the music started again, informing me that there was only ten minutes remaining.
 I was surprised – could that much time have passed already?
-It is a weird feeling to be in the absolute dark with no reference to time – one feels almost simultaneously that a dreadfully long period of time is passing and at the same time that it has been only a few brief moments.
+It is a weird feeling to be in the absolute dark with no time reference – one feels simultaneously that a dreadfully long period of time is passing and at the same time that it has been only a few brief moments.

 When the music stopped I turned on the light, opened the pod, and took another shower.
 The second shower is to wash all the epsom salt off your body.
 If you didn’t take a shower you’d look like you were covered with chalk dust after drying for a minute or two…not to mention that if you got the water in your ears there is the small possibility that they could form into crystals and cause ear pain.

 I made my way down the long hallway back to the waiting area9The lights were dampened and it was a somewhat more foreboding environment, if I had been coming in instead of going out, I might have felt spooked..
 Plunked down my credit card and had a nice chat with the receptionist who informed me about how Mugwort’s Tea before bed has helped her to remember her dreams.
 Hmmm, I might have to try that.

 No, it wasn’t that scary.
 So are the portrayals in film completely unreal?
 Not exactly.
 In the film portrayals the individuals are almost always dosed with psychoactive drugs such as LSD or mescaline.
 In addition the individuals tend to spend a much more extended period of time within the sensory deprivation tank.